afroditeapp/afrodite-backend/docs/security.md

 3. All microservices have their own refresh token and access token.
 The account server will set those up and return in login information.

+# Chat

+Chat most likely contain sensitive information, so only to be delivered chat messages should be stored on the server.
+Delivered messages are not stored on the server.
+Server makes JWT token from every chat message, which client can send back in case conversation is reported.
+Messages stored to the server use cesar cipher to make accidental reading of chat message contents not possible.